drjoschua/nr-litteratur/USA-ASS.md

 They summarize Ericsson and Simon's traditional approach as following:
 * Collect and analyze only "hard" verbal data.
 * Give detailed initial instructions for thinking aloud.
-* remind participants to think aloud.
+* Remind participants to think aloud.
 * Otherwise: do not intervene.

 They list the discrepancies between theory and practice of the traditional method.